Srsi3/RetroGames/README.md

 ### Compatibility with custom arduino controller and rasberry pi console.

-- An arduino controler that was custom made to be a retro controler.
+- An arduino controller that was custom made to be a retro controller.
 - Rasberry pi computer acting as a retro console.
 - Video playback functionality where selecting a video stops others.